 - Limited Resources: The Corporate Social Responsibility (CSR) function is often run by small teams covering multiple markets.
 This makes it difficult to dedicate the concentrated effort needed to perform robust due diligence.

-Our due diligence begins when a donor selects a grantee.
-Our first-level review is performed by in-country advisors.
+Our due diligence begins when a donor selects a grantee and a grant has been confirmed.
+Our first-level review is performed by advisors in the country or region where a grant is being made.

-Give2Asia’s Country Advisors are locally hired, bilingual, have degrees and abundant experience in the social sector, and are well connected in their countries.
-The Country Advisors evaluate the application, perform a local media and reference check.
+Give2Asia’s Country Advisors are locally based, bilingual, and with abundant experience in the social sector.
+The Country Advisors evaluate the application, registration and financial documents and perform a local media and reference check.

 Give2Asia’s US team then conducts a second-level review.
-The team ensures the grantee passes IRS requirements, performs an intensive background check on all board and staff members, and triple-checks all documentation to mitigate risk.
+The team ensures the grantee passes IRS requirements, performs an intensive background check on all board and staff members using a global database of sanctions lists and negative news, and reviews all documentation to mitigate risk.

 What information do grantees provide?